LambdaEngineer/LambdaEngineer/README.md

 # i'm Vinny aka the lead developer of [Contaminated Logics](https://github.com/contaminatedlogics).
-i know a bit of C++, GDScript and Python but i currently suck at coding kinda.
+i know a bit of C++, GDScript and Python but im busy with irl stuff at the moment.

 # Projects that i work on
 ### Changed Redux (on hiatus until mid August)